doublebyte1/keynotes/foss4guk/PITCHME.md

 <!-- .slide: data-background-transition="none" -->

 +++
-# How can we ease the provision of SDIs?
+<pr style="font-size:30px"> How can we ease the provision of SDIs?

 +++?image=assets/journey.jpg&size=auto 90%